Nat-Lab/shadowmanager/README.md

 Hook command will check if the function is exist, and execute it if exist.

 To make you usages and explanations into shadowmanager, use 'add-help' and 'add-usage'.
 Both two of them accept inputs from stdin.
 The language of help can be specify as the parameter of this two commands.
-If the language is not specified, it will be use as the default language (shows if no preferred language provided).
+If the language is not specified, it will be use as the default language (shows if preferred language can't be provide).

 	usage: echo '	<your-command>: <your-explaination>' | add-help [help-language]
 	usage: echo '	<your-command>: command-name <parameters>' | add-usage [help-language]